May 15, 2026

 - Processes at the LTB

-If you need a brochure in print or alternate formats like large print or braille, contact us.
+If you need a brochure in print or alternate formats like large print or braille, contact us or visit a ServiceOntario location.

 Use Tribunals Ontario Portal to submit applications, check file status, upload evidence and use the dispute resolution tool to try and reach an agreement.